YahyaS3d/leetcode-challenge/README.md

 - **Diverse Problem Set**: LeetCode offers a vast and diverse collection of problems covering various topics such as data structures, algorithms, databases, and more.
 This diversity ensures that you encounter a wide range of problem-solving scenarios.

 - **Global Community**: LeetCode has a thriving community of programmers from around the world.
 You can learn from others, share your solutions, and collaborate on solving challenging problems.
+- **Follow up with strak challenge**: streak challenge seeks to attend and solve a question in leetcode throw different levels (easy/mid/hard) in order to increase algorithms and improve solving skills
 ## Getting Started

 This repo is to acheive the challenge to solve everyday with leetcode! starting with easy mode